JPMorgan Emerging Markets Growth & Income

-JP Morgan Emerging Markets Investment Trust is a large British investment trust dedicated to investments in emerging markets.
+JPMorgan Emerging Markets Growth & Income is a large British investment trust dedicated to investments in emerging markets.
 Established in 1991, the company is a constituent of the FTSE 250 Index.
 The chairman is Aidan Lisser.

 History

 The company was established as the Fleming Emerging Markets Investment Trust under the management of Robert Fleming & Co. in 1991.
 After Robert Fleming & Co. was acquired by Chase Manhattan in April 2000, and Chase Manhattan merged with J.P.
 Morgan & Co. in December 2000, it was brought under the management of J.P.
 Morgan & Co.
-It became the JP Morgan Fleming Emerging Markets Investment Trust in 2002 and then, following JPMorgan's decision to drop the Fleming brand, adopted its current name in 2005.
+It became the JP Morgan Fleming Emerging Markets Investment Trust in 2002 and then, following JPMorgan's decision to drop the Fleming brand, adopted the name JPMorgan Emerging Markets Investment Trust in 2005.
+It changed its name to JPMorgan Emerging Markets Growth & Income in November 2025.